cran/assertthat/README.md

 ## `assert_that`, `see_if` and `validate_that`

-There are two main functions in assertthat:
+There are three main functions in assertthat:

 * `assert_that()` signal an error